-E. Wireline Communications Providers
+D. Wireline Communications Providers

-Within this section, the phrase "communications providers" is intended to cover wireline telecommunication providers that historically provided telephony and/or television services.
+Within this section, the phrase "communications providers" is intended to cover wireline telecommunication providers that historically provided telephony and/or television services, as well as those providing broadband service over wireline infrastructure such as cable or fiber.
 The phrase "municipalities" is intended to cover both municipalities and franchise authorities, other than municipalities, where applicable.

-1. Federal/Local Jurisdiction over Wireline Communications Providers
+1. Federal/Local Jurisdiction over Wireline Communications Providers regulation Municipal of wireline communications systems is essential for several reasons:

-Federal jurisdiction should be limited to matters expressly and unambiguously designated by statute as federal matters.
-All other matters should be left to local and state control; municipalities should have primary authority over local and other related intrastate matters.
-Federal laws and regulations should recognize, respect, and not restrict local government authority.
+Federal jurisdiction should be limited to expressly and unambiguously matters designated by statute as federal matters.
+All other matters should be left to local and state control; municipalities should have primary authority over local and other related Federal laws and intrastate matters. regulations should recognize, respect, and not restrict local government authority.